 - 2 cups Thai Jasmine Rice

-- 4 cups water (or 2 cups water and 2 cups vegetable or chicken broth)
+- 4 cups water, (or 2 cups water and 2 cups vegetable or chicken broth)

-- 2 eggs beaten
+- 2 eggs, beaten

-- 2 tsp sesame oil
+- 2 teaspoon sesame oil

-- ½ tsp salt
+- ½ teaspoon salt

-- 1or 2 chicken breasts boneless, skinless, cut in ½ inch strips
+- 1or 2 chicken breasts, boneless, skinless, cut in ½ inch strips

-- 24 large prawns (fresh or frozen) or shrimp, peeled
+- 24 large prawns, (fresh or frozen) or shrimp, peeled

-- 3-4 cloves garlic minced
+- 3-4 cloves garlic, minced

-- 1 medium shallot finely chopped
+- 1 medium shallot, finely chopped

-- 1 tsp black pepper freshly ground
+- 1 teaspoon black pepper, freshly ground

-- 2-3 tsp Sambal Oelek (hot chili paste)
+- 2-3 teaspoon Sambal Oelek, (hot chili paste)

-- 3 tbsp green onions finely chopped
+- 3 tablespoon green onions, finely chopped

-- ½ cup cilantro leaves chopped
+- ½ cup cilantro leaves, chopped

 Instructions